NVIDIA/cccl/libcudacxx/.upstream-tests/utils/nvidia/nvrtc/README.md

 The resulting file is then compiled with NVRTC and stored as a fatbin.
 This is, in effect, a compilation pass for NVRTC.
 `.fail.cpp` tests will be analyzable by lit and should work properly.

-For execution, the fatbin file is provided to nvrtcc again, but will this time instead launch on GPU the precompiled test unit.
+For execution, the fatbin file is provided to nvrtcc again, but will instead launch the precompiled test unit on the GPU.

 ```mermaid
 flowchart TD;